Archdiocese of Ravenna-Cervia

-The Archdiocese of Ravenna-Cervia (Archidioecesis Ravennatensis-Cerviensis) is a metropolitan archdiocese of the Roman Catholic Church in the Emilia-Romagna region of Italy.
+The Archdiocese of Ravenna-Cervia (Archidioecesis Ravennatensis-Cerviensis) is an archdiocese of the Catholic Church.
+It is a metropolitan see of the Latin Church, located in the Emilia-Romagna region of Italy.

-The cathedral of the archdiocese is the Cathedral Basilica of the Resurrection of Our Lord in Ravenna; the Cathedral of Saint Peter in Cervia is the co-cathedral of the archdiocese.
+The cathedral of the archdiocese is the Cathedral Basilica of the Resurrection of Our Lord in Ravenna.
+There is a co-cathedral in Cervia, the Concattedrale di Santa Maria Assunta ('co-cathedral of the Assumption of Santa Maria'), which had formerly been the Cervia Cathedral.

-The current Metropolitan Archbishop of the Roman Catholic Archdiocese of Ravenna-Cervia, since his appointment by Pope Benedict XVI on Saturday, November 17, 2012, is Lorenzo Ghizzoni.
+Following the appointment by Pope Benedict XVI and in succession to Giuseppe Verucchi, Lorenzo Ghizzoni has been the metropolitan archbishop of the archdiocese since 17 November 2012.

 History

 The Archdiocese of Ravenna was a Roman Catholic diocese in Emilia-Romagna, Italy.
-The archdiocese was erected in the 1st century as a diocese, and was elevated to an archdiocese in the 6th century.
+The diocese was elevated to an archdiocese in the 6th century.
 Among its famous archbishops are Saint Peter Chrysologus, a Doctor of the Church, and Saint Guido Maria Conforti, who was canonized as a saint in 2011 by Pope Benedict XVI.
 The early medieval Ravenna papyri form an important record from the church's chancery between the 5th and 10th century.

-The archdiocese was created in 1947 through the merger of the Archdiocese of Ravenna and the Diocese of Cervia.
+The archdiocese of Ravenna-Cervia was created in 1947 through the merger of the Archdiocese of Ravenna and the Diocese of Cervia.
 The archdiocese in 2014 had one priest for every 1,830 Catholics.